How much does executive coaching cost per hour?

 Does insurance cover executive coaching?

-What is the difference between $200/session and $500/session coaching?
+What is the difference between a $300/session and $700/session coach?